Region

 Kickback | A form of Bribery in which a proportion of the sales value from the award of a contract is illicitly paid to the person responsible for awarding the contract. |

-MUFG Pension & Market Services | MUFG Pension & Market Services Holdings Pty Limited and each of its controlled entities. |
+MUFG Pension & Market Services | MUFG Pension & Market Services Holdings Pty Limited and each of its subsidiaries. |

-Public Official | A person whether elected or appointed, who holds a legislative, administrative or judicial position.
-Examples include employees of government bodies (including local government, police force), persons holding public office, employees of regulators (e.g. FCA, HMRC, ACCC, ASIC) or officials or agents of a public international organisation, such as the United Nations or the World Bank. |
+Public Official | A person whether elected or appointed or a candidate for, a legislative, administrative or judicial position locally or in a foreign jurisdiction.
+Examples include employees of government bodies (including local government, police force), persons holding public office, employees of regulators (e.g. FCA, HMRC, ACCC, ASIC, FMA) or officials or agents of a public international organisation, such as the United Nations or the World Bank. |

 Sponsorship | Supporting an organisation or activity by giving money or other non-financial help. |

-Third parties | Examples include but are not limited to prospective or actual business partners, in country agents, suppliers, agents, consultants, subcontractors, joint ventures, legal advisers. |
+Third parties | Any external party in a business relationship with MUFG Pension & Market Services, including members, investors, customers, clients and vendors.
+Other examples include but are not limited to prospective or actual business partners, in country agents, suppliers, agents, consultants, subcontractors, joint ventures, legal advisers. |

-[Last updated: 22 August 2024]
+[Last updated: August 2025]